SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

-Caricature of the German bacteriologist Robert Koch (1843-1910).
-Along with Louis Pasteur, Koch is considered the founder of modern medical bacteriology.
-His techniques for cultivating bacteria, both in liquid and solid media, and his use of stains, enabled him to study the life cycles of bacteria in laboratory conditions.
+Portrait of Robert Koch, German bacteriologist, who together with Louis Pasteur, is considered as the founder of modern medical bacteriology.
+Koch was born in 1843 and died in 1910.
+His techniques for cultivating bacteria both in liquid and solid media & his use of stains, enabled him to study the life cycles of bacteria in laboratory conditions.
 As a result he was able to isolate the specific bacteria responsible for certain diseases.
-The high point of his career was the identification in 1882 of Mycobacterium tuberculosis, the bacterium responsible for tuberculosis (TB).
-Koch was awarded the Nobel Prize for medicine and physiology in 1905.
+The high point of his career was the identification in 1882 of the tubercle bacilli, cause of the dreaded tuberculosis.
+Koch was awarded the Nobel prize in 1905 for medicine or physiology.

 Model release not available.
 Property release not required.